What is mutual fund NAV and how to calculate it?

 This means, in order to judge how the scheme is performing, investors can compare the NAV change (in percentage terms) of one mutual fund scheme versus another, or versus its benchmark.

-Investors can also use the NAV to judge the performance of the fund over any particular period, such as, during the last fiscal.
+Investors can also use the NAV to judge the performance of the fund over any particular period, such as during the last fiscal year.

 Conclusion:

 As an investor, it is crucial to know how much your investment grew after entering the fund.
-Mutual fund NAV helps investors in figuring out how many units of the fund will they be allotted for the amount that they have invested.
+Mutual fund NAV helps investors figure out how many units of the fund will they be allotted for the amount that they have invested

 Mutual fund NAV does not signal if the fund is an attractive investment option.
 To gauge a fund’s performance, investors will have to look at other metrics, such as drivers of the NAV’s growth.